codemancers/invoker/readme.md

 ## Manual ##

-Information about configuring and using Invoker can be found on: [Invoker Manual](http://invoker.codemancers.com)
+Information about configuring and using Invoker can be found on -  [Invoker Website](http://invoker.codemancers.com)

 ## Bug reports and Feature requests